uabrc/Tutorial-Parallelism/bash_array_jobs/README.md

 ```
 * %A in the #SBATCH line becomes the job ID
 * %a in the #SBATCH line becomes the array index
-* ${SLURM_ARRAY_TASK_ID} is a shell variable that is set when the job runs, and each array task has unique value: 1, 2, .., 5
+* ${SLURM_ARRAY_TASK_ID} is a shell variable that is set when the job runs, and each array task has unique value: 1, 2, .., 5.
+This variable will be substituted with it's corresponding value.

 *Usage:*
 ```